nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

 It also means having fun.

-The authors of _Sparks of Genius_ counsel us to put the fun in functions:
+In _Sparks of Genius_, Robert and Michele Root-Bernstein counsel us to put the _fun_ in functions:

 > Recognizing patterns sometimes requires a certain amount of tolerance for dawdling and play.